 This is a rigorous study of classical physics including mechanics and wave motion.
 This course is focused on the applications of physics to the biological sciences.
 This course does not meet requirements for Chemistry and Physics majors.
-High school trigonometry is required in preparation for this course.
+Some knowledge of trigonometry is required.
+Students in MPG 2 should take MAT 106 before this course.
+Students in MPG 3 who have not studied trigonometry are encouraged to take MAT 114 concurrently with this course.
 Concurrent registration in PHY107L is required.
 (Three one-hour lectures, one three-hour laboratory.
 Fall)

-Prerequisite(s): 1 of MAT105(Applied Algebra), MAT106(Applied Algebra and Trigonometry), MAT114(Precalculus), MPL(Math Placement Group)
+Prerequisite(s): 1 of MAT105(Applied Algebra), MAT106(Applied Algebra and Trigonometry), MAT114(Precalculus), MPL(Math Placement Level 3)